Baking Soda Shortage Has Hospitals Frantic, Delaying Treatments and Surgeries

 Looking at some of the things it's used for, the risk seems to be worth it in some cases.

-The Free Market at Work (Score:3, Interesting)
+The Free Market at Work (Score:1, Interesting)

 Re: (Score:2)